dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

- 2. a.
-No status available for that user
+ 2. No status available for that user
-    1. Prompt error message to user stating there is no status information available
+    + Prompt error message to user stating there is no status information available

 ##2.6 Hire a Biding Developer